STORM-IRIT/Radium-Engine/doc/developer/material.md

 \page develmaterials API: Material management
 [TOC]

-A Ra::Engine::Material is a way to control the appearance of an object when rendering.
+A Ra::Engine::Data::Material is a way to control the appearance of an object when rendering.
-A Ra::Engine::Material defines the _Bidirectional Scattering Distribution function (BSDF)_ to be applied on an object.
+A Ra::Engine::Data::Material defines the _Bidirectional Scattering Distribution function (BSDF)_ to be applied on an object.

-A material is associated to the render geometry of an object (a Ra::Engine::RenderObject) through a Ra::Engine::RenderTechnique.
+A material is associated to the render geometry of an object (a Ra::Engine::Rendering::RenderObject) through a Ra::Engine::Rendering::RenderTechnique.

-A Ra::Engine::RenderTechnique describes how to use a Ra::Engine::Material to render an object in OpenGL and consists in a set of named Ra::Engine::ShaderConfiguration that encompass the OpenGL representation of a Material (glsl code and associated data) with, at least, vertex and fragment shaders.
-The name of each Ra::Engine::ShaderConfiguration corresponds to the way a Ra::Engine::Renderer manages its rendering loop.
+A Ra::Engine::Rendering::RenderTechnique describes how to use a Ra::Engine::Data::Material to render an object in OpenGL and consists in a set of named Ra::Engine::Data::ShaderConfiguration that encompass the OpenGL representation of a Material (glsl code and associated data) with, at least, vertex and fragment shaders.
+The name of each Ra::Engine::Data::ShaderConfiguration corresponds to the way a Ra::Engine::Rendering::Renderer manages its rendering loop.

-A Ra::Engine::ShaderConfiguration is associated with a Ra::Engine::ShaderProgram bound by the Ra::Engine::Renderer when rendering an object.
+A Ra::Engine::Data::ShaderConfiguration is associated with a Ra::Engine::Data::ShaderProgram bound by the Ra::Engine::Rendering::Renderer when rendering an object.

-The Radium Engine exposes some predefined materials, the _Radium Material Library_, with render techniques corresponding to the Ra::Engine::ForwardRenderer default renderer.
+The Radium Engine exposes some predefined materials, the _Radium Material Library_, with render techniques corresponding to the Ra::Engine::Rendering::ForwardRenderer default renderer.

 # Content of the Radium Material Library
 The Radium Material Library defines two default material :
-  - BlinnPhong, Ra::Engine::BlinnPhongMaterial, corresponding to the Blinn-Phong BSDF.
+  - BlinnPhong, Ra::Engine::Data::BlinnPhongMaterial, corresponding to the Blinn-Phong BSDF.
-  - Plain, Ra::Engine::PlainMaterial, corresponding to a diffuse, lambertian BSDF.
+  - Plain, Ra::Engine::Data::PlainMaterial, corresponding to a diffuse, lambertian BSDF.

 The _Radium Material Library_ can be used as this by any Radium Application or can be extended by an application or a Radium Plugin by implementing the corresponding interfaces as described in the [Extending the _Radium Material Library](#extend-mtl-lib).

-For each material of the library, a default Ra::Engine::RenderTechnique, corresponding to the standard usage of the material by the Ra::engine::ForwardRenderer and an optional Ra::Engine::EngineMaterialConverters::ConverterFunction, used when loading files to convert file representation of a Material to Radium representation of this material, are made available through the dedicated factories Ra::Engine::EngineRenderTechniques and Ra::Engine::EngineMaterialConverters.
+For each material of the library, a default Ra::Engine::Rendering::RenderTechnique, corresponding to the standard usage of the material by the Ra::engine::ForwardRenderer and an optional Ra::Engine::Data::EngineMaterialConverters::ConverterFunction, used when loading files to convert file representation of a Material to Radium representation of this material, are made available through the dedicated factories Ra::Engine::Rendering::EngineRenderTechniques and Ra::Engine::Data::EngineMaterialConverters.

 See the [Material registration into the Engine](#registration-mtl-lib) section of this documentation to learn more about these factories.